Commercial Backflow Prevention for Hamilton and Surrounding Areas

-We provide a complete Backflow Prevention service.
-Our certified team follows all protocol and begins with completing a Cross Connection Control Survey of the building.
+We provide a comprehensive Backflow Prevention service.
+Our certified team follows all protocol, beginning with completing a Cross Connection Control Survey of the building.
 We then work with an engineer and obtain the proper building permits on your behalf that satisfy the City’s requirements.
-We perform an annual test of the Backflow Prevention device, tag the device and fill out the proper forms to complete the service.
+Additionally, we perform an annual test of the Backflow Prevention device, tag the device, and fill out the proper forms to complete the service.

-Backflow Prevention is becoming more predominant in many municipalities due to the risk of cross-contamination due to backflow.
-Under certain conditions, the flow of water in a supply line can be reversed and contaminants can flow backwards into the drinking water supply line.
+Backflow Prevention is becoming more predominant in many municipalities, including Hamilton, due to the risk of cross-contamination due to backflow.

 What is Backflow?

+Under certain conditions, the flow of water in a supply line can be reversed and contaminants can flow backwards into the drinking water supply line.
 A building’s water supply usually flows from the source of water through to the plumbing water lines in the building.
-The potable water supply can become contaminated by accident or through hazardous connections to the piping (cross connection).
-Under certain conditions such as backsiphonnage and backpressure, the flow of water in a supply line can be reversed and therefore causing backflow into the water supply.
-Backflow can occur in any type of residential, commercial or industrial building and there are certain preventative measures that can be implemented in any building.
+The potable water supply can become contaminated by accident, or through hazardous connections to the piping (cross connection).
+Backsiphonnage and backpressure reverse the flow of water in a supply line and, therefore, cause backflow into the water supply.
+Backflow can occur in any type of commercial or industrial building, and there are certain preventative measures that can be implemented in any building.

 How can Backflow be Prevented?

 First and foremost, this is a job that is best left in the hands of a professional.
 Any issues dealing with backflow are potentially dangerous; therefore, you should always contact a licensed technician to provide the best and safest backflow prevention products and services.